 - Upgrade and extend the City of Lancaster's water distribution and sewer collection system for improved industrial, commercial, and residential development.
-Study meeting this need through potential cooperative agreements with the Lancaster County Water and Sewer District; - Continue upgrade of the wastewater treatment plant to meet its NPDES limits; - Continue development of a city/county industrial park on US Highway 521 and SC Highway 9 or other sites in or near the City; - Upgrade water and sewer infrastructure at the Lancaster County airport site or other sites in or near the County as part of the development of an industrial/business park;

-- Allow for increased water distribution, wastewater collection and wastewater treatment system rehabilitation projects within the City's service area to replace systems that are aging and failing; - Develop access for a second source of water from Chester County; - Encourage the revitalization of Lancaster's retail districts to include infrastructure (water and sewer) enhancements and marketing recommendations of the Lancaster Charrette; and - Study abandoned Brownfields to determine the feasibility of redevelopment.
+Study meeting this need through potential cooperative agreements with the Lancaster County Water and Sewer District; - Continue upgrade of the wastewater treatment plant to meet its NPDES limits as well as any and all other state and federal requirements; - Continue development of a Air-Rail Business park on US Highway 521 and SC Highway 9 or other sites in or near the City; - Upgrade water and sewer infrastructure at the Lancaster County airport site or other sites in or near the County as part of the development of an industrial/business park; - Allow for increased water distribution, wastewater collection and wastewater treatment system rehabilitation projects within the City's service area to replace systems that are aging and failing in accordance with state and federal requirements and mandates; - Develop access for a second source of water from Chester County; - Encourage the revitalization of Lancaster's retail and commercial districts to include infrastructure (water, sewer and streetscape) enhancements and marketing recommendations of the Lancaster Charrette; and - Study abandoned Brownfields to determine the feasibility of redevelopment.